Sharp eigenvalue estimates and related rigidity theorems: Introduction

 \section{Introduction}

 {\arabic{section}} {\thesection.\arabic{equation}} Throughout this paper, assume that $(M,g)$ is an $n$-dimensional ($ n\geq 2 $) complete Riemannian manifold with the metric $g$.
-Let $\Omega\subseteq M$ be a compact domain with piecewise smooth boundary $\partial\Omega$.
+Let $\Omega\subseteq M$ be a compact domain with smooth\footnote{We do know that maybe \emph{smoothness} assumption is a little bit stronger for the eigenvalue problem (\ref{eigen-1}).
+For instance, when $\beta=0$, (\ref{eigen-1}) degenerates into the classical Steklov eigenvalue problem (\ref{eigen-2}) below, and in this situation (\ref{eigen-2}) only has discrete spectrum even if the boundary $\partial\Omega$ is only Lipschitz continuous (not necessary to be smooth) -- see \cite[Theorem 6.2]{JN} for details.
+Based on this fact, when considering different eigenvalue problems in this paper, in order to avoid putting two much attention on the discussion of regularity assumptions for the boundary, we always assume that the boundary (if exists) is smooth.} boundary $\partial\Omega$.
 Denote by $\Delta$ and $\overline{\Delta}$ the Laplace-Beltrami operators on $\Omega$ and $\partial\Omega$, respectively.
 Consider the eigenvalue problem with the Wentzell boundary condition as follows

 where $\vec{\eta}$ is the outward unit normal vector of the boundary $\partial\Omega$, and $\beta$ is a given real number.
 The boundary value problem (\ref{eigen-1}) is called \emph{the Wentzell eigenvalue problem of the Laplacian}.
 It is known that for $\beta\geq0$, the eigenvalue problem (\ref{eigen-1}) only has the discrete spectrum and its elements, called \emph{eigenvalues}, can be listed non-decreasingly as follows